-There are different ways to acquire media usage rights, but the most common way is to download them from content providers.
+There are different ways to acquire media usage rights, but the most common way is to download them from content providers (such as record companies).
 The content provider might issue rights when you download the file.
-Otherwise, when you play a file that you do not have the rights for, Media Center attempts to acquire them automatically or prompts you to acquire them.
+Otherwise, when you play a file that you do not have the rights for, Windows Media Center attempts to acquire them automatically or prompts you to acquire them.

 Additionally, some TV content might be marked as protected by the TV content owner, broadcaster, or originator.
 The terms of the content protection are specified by the content provider and transmitted with the TV show.
 If you record the show, the content protection terms are stored with the recorded TV file and enforced upon playback.

-Some shows or portions of a recorded show might be restricted to play on the computer that they were recorded on.
-If you attempt to play the recorded TV file on another computer, you are notified that it is restricted content and you can't play it.
+Some shows or portions of a recorded show might be restricted to play on the Windows Media Center that they were recorded on.
+If you attempt to play the recorded TV file on another computer, you are notified that it is restricted content and you cannot play it.